North Georgia Rivers

 When do the public stretches fish best?

-Timing matters more on public water:
+Timing matters more on public water, where pressure and stocking schedules shape the fishing:

 - Right after stocking — stocked fish eat dries, nymphs, and small streamers willingly for the first 2–3 weeks, then get pickier.